PCI-org/PCI-org/README.md

 ### Hi there 👋

+The Playing Cards Institute organization (PCI) was created on 2016-10-7.

 <!--
 **PCI-org/PCI-org** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.